Frequently Asked Questions

 Q: Will my race bib be mailed to me prior to the event?

 Yes, we are mailing out personalised race bibs prior to the event.
-You are likely to receive your race bib anytime in the 3 weeks prior to the event.
+You are likely to receive your race bib anytime in the 4 weeks prior to the event.
 This only applies to event registrations made prior to Sunday 17th July 2022.
 Any registrations received after Sunday 17th July 2022 participants will need to attend Registration on the day to collect their race bib.
 Participants with interstate (outside NSW) or international addresses listed on their event entry will not be mailed their race bib prior to the event, therefore these runners will need to collect their race bib at registration on race day.
 Your race bib will also not be mailed to you if you have an unsigned event waiver, so you will need to visit registration to sign the event waiver before you will be permitted to start.
-If you are claiming a withdrawing runners entry after Sunday 11th August, you will be allocated a NEW race bib number, without your personalised name printed on it and you will need to collect it on race day at registration.
+If you are claiming a withdrawing runners entry after Sunday 17th July 2022, you will be allocated a NEW race bib number, without your personalised name printed on it and you will need to collect it on race day at registration.
 Your race bib will NOT be mailed to you prior to the event.
 The withdrawing runners race bib will therefore become void and can not be used.
 Safety pins will be available at registration on race day.
 Please wear your race bib on the front of your shirt, on your chest, where it is clearly visibly; or by using a race number belt if you prefer.

 Q: Where does the event start?

 The event starts at Otford Public School, Otford NSW.

 Q: Is public transport available to the event?

 Runners are encouraged to arrive by rail at Otford.
 There is good parking & connections from Sydney, Sutherland, or Cronulla.
 See the Transport information page for full details of suggested transport arrangements.

 Q: Are spectators allowed to come and watch me race?